-- Dual and joint degree BAS students are allowed to count up to two non-engineering linking courses in the engineering category.
+- For students who entered Fall 2019 and earlier: dual and joint degree BAS students are allowed to count up to two non-engineering linking courses in the engineering category.
 At present the only linking courses approved for this substitution are MGMT 235 and MGMT 237.
 Others may be approved by petition.

 - Students in the VIPER program can use VIPR 120/121 as an Engineering Requirement, subject to any other conditions or restrictions in a major (Also, this fulfills the Ethics Requirement for VIPER students for any major.)